The Best Time Tracking Apps for Freelancers in 2026 | Illustration by Steve Leggat

 Quick Recommendations

 Use Toggl if you love start/stop timers and want detailed productivity reports - it’s genuinely good at that.
-But if you keep forgetting to stop the timer, or your best work happens away from your screen, you’ll find yourself reconstructing your day anyway.
+But if you keep forgetting to stop the timer, or a chunk of your work happens away from your screen, you’ll find yourself reconstructing your day anyway.

 Use Harvest if you’re running a small agency and want invoicing baked right in.
 Solo freelancers will find it oddly limited (just 2 projects on the free plan) and paying for billing infrastructure that Xero, Hnry, or FreshBooks already handles better.